tidepool-org/blip/README.md

 To test blip locally as if it was running on CloudFront with a lambda@edge middleware you can execute the following command (from root dir):
 * launch a docker container docker lambci/lambda:nodejs10.x in "watch mode": `docker run --rm -e DOCKER_LAMBDA_WATCH=1 -e DOCKER_LAMBDA_STAY_OPEN=1 -p 9001:9001 -v $PWD/dist/lambda:/var/task:ro,delegated -d --name blip-middleware lambci/lambda:nodejs10.x cloudfront-test-blip-request-viewer.handler` assuming you compile the lambda script with $TARGET_ENVIRONMENT=test.
 * the docker container will pickup any changes you apply to the lambda script
-* source the relevant env file: `. ./config/local.sh`
+* source the relevant env file: `. ./config/.env.sh`
 * then start blip server to serve static js files: `npm run server`

 ### Deploy and test on a k8s cluster
 To run blip on k8s (or even on a simple docker compose) you can re-use the deployment image.
 Create a deployment with 2 pods:
 * lambci/lambda:nodejs10.x to execute the lambda
 * node:10-alpine to execute the server
 Attach these 2 pods to a volume and use an init container to copy the app files (lambda script + static dist) on the volume.
 `docker run -v blip:/www --env-file .docker.env blip-deployment "-c" "cd server && npm run gen-lambda && cp -R /dist/static /www && cp -R /dist/lambda /static"`

 ### Deploy to aws cloud front
 To publish blip to CloudFront the simplest solution is to build the docker image provided under ./cloudfront-dist and use it.
 1. From the root folder execute: `docker build -t blip-deploy .`
 1. Prepare an environment file that contains the configuration for the environment you want to deploy to.
 You can use the template provided in ./cloudfront-dist/docker.template.env.
 1. Execute the docker image built just above: `docker run --env-file ./cloudfront-dist/deployment/cf-blip.env blip-deploy` Et voila, the deployment starts.
 Of course you need credentials for the aws account you target ;)

 ## Documentation for developers

+:warning: this part below contains deprecated contents, inhereted from tidepool

 + [Blip developer guide](docs/StartHere.md)
     + [overview of features](docs/FeatureOverview.md)